tintin10q/csai_ml_final_summary/ML_final_summary.md

 The problem that we always have with these models is figuring out how well they will work for unseen data.
 This problem is called **Estimating Generalization Error**.
 You can calculate this with: Generalization error = bias^2 + variance + noise

-**Error due to Bias:** Bias measures how far off in general these models' predictions are from the correct value.
+**Error due to Bias:** Bias measures how far off in on average these models' predictions are from the correct value.

  **Error due to Variance:** The variance is how much the predictions for a given point vary between different realizations of the model.

+**Noise:** The irreducible error.
+This is error that you can't do anything about.
+Noise in the data collection process for example.

 ![Bias and variance typically trade off in relation to model complexity](biasvariancetradeoff.png)